Darioc18/PP5_lari_living/README.md

 ### User Authentication

-In instances where Django's Class-based-views were utilized, the LoginRequiredMixin was implemented to make sure that requests to access secure pages by non-authenticated users are redirected to the login page.
+In instances where Django's Class-based-views are utilized, the LoginRequiredMixin is implemented to make sure that requests to access secure pages by non-authenticated users are redirected to the login page.

-For function-based views, Django's login_required and user_passes_test decorators were utilized to restrict access as necessary.
+For function-based views, Django's *login_required* decorator is utilized to restrict access as necessary.
 These decorators ensure that only authenticated users are able to access certain functionalities, and that access is further limited based on specific conditions or permissions.

-To restrict access to non-authorized users, the following code snippet was used in certain instances:
+To restrict access to non-authorized users, the following code snippet is used in certain instances:
 ```
 if not request.user.is_superuser:
         messages.error(request, 'Sorry, only store owners can do that.')
         return redirect(reverse('home'))
 ```
-###  Error Page
+### Custom Error Page

 Custom error page 404 was created to give the user more information on the error and to provide them with buttons to guide them back to the site.